 Hempstead, NY 11550

 Planned Parenthood is a well-known and well-established center for reproductive health care, sexuality education, and pro-choice advocacy.
-There are multiple branches in Nassau county, the closest being a very short distance from campus down Fulton Ave.
-You can either visit the website above and search for volunteer and internship opportunites, or contact Brianna McKenzie, who is looking for students to be part of the PPNC's public affairs and education department, at either (516) 750-2665 or Brianna.email@example.com.
+There are multiple branches in Nassau County, the closest is a short distance from Hofstra's campus down Fulton Ave.
+You can either visit the website above and search for volunteer and internship opportunities, or contact Brianna McKenzie, who is looking for students to be part of the PPNC's public affairs and education department - 516-750-2665 or Brianna.email@example.com.

 Queens Treatment Court

-“The student will be working in the office of Judge Marsha Hirsch, Supreme Court, New York State, Queens County criminal term and will learn all aspects of working within the diversion/treatment Court's Office.
-They may be involved with any or all of the following programs: the drug treatment court, the drug diversion court, the veteran’s court, the DWI court, and the mental health court.”
+“The student will be working in the office of Judge Marsha Hirsch, Supreme Court, New York state, Queens County, criminal term and will learn all aspects of working within the diversion/treatment court's office.
+They may be involved with any or all of the following programs: drug treatment court, drug diversion court, veteran’s court, DWI court, and the mental health court.”

 Contact: Robin Flaton, firstname.lastname@example.org